1969 Formula One season

 Briton Jackie Stewart won the first of his three Drivers' championships.

 Jacky Ickx finished as runner-up in the World Drivers' Championship.

 Bruce McLaren finished third in the championship.

 Matra-Ford won the International Cup for F1 Manufacturers with the Matra MS10, MS80 & MS84.

 Brabham-Ford finished runner- up with the Brabham BT26A.

 Lotus-Ford finished third with the Lotus 49B & 63.

 The 1969 Formula One season was the 23rd season of the FIA's Formula One motor racing.
 It featured the 20th World Championship of Drivers, the 12th International Cup for F1 Manufacturers and four non-championship races open to Formula One cars.
 The World Championship was contested over eleven races between 1 March and 19 October 1969.

 British driver Jackie Stewart, driving a Matra-Ford Cosworth, won more than half of the races and claimed his first Drivers' Championship.
 The Matra works team did not compete in this season, but the privateer Matra International team, led by Ken Tyrrell, helped Matra win the Manufacturers' Cup.
-Both titles were the first titles won by a French constructor, and still remain the only titles won by a car built in France.
+Both titles were the first titles won by a French constructor, and still remain the only titles won by a car built in France as well as by a car entered by a privateer team.